AmirhosseinSafari/Secure-Access-to-Implantable-Medical-Devices-A-Deep-Learning-Driven-Protocol-Using-ECG-Signals/README.markdown

    - Open `sbf_EKMs.py` and specify the time duration (in seconds) for each SBF.
 This determines the length of the ECG segment used to extract features.
    - Example configuration in `sbf_EKMs.py`:
      ```python
-     sbf_duration = 5  # Duration of ECG segment for SBF in seconds
+     sbf = 5  # Duration of ECG segment for SBF in seconds
      ```
 3. **Run the script**:
    - Execute `sbf_EKMs.py` to process the ECG dataset.
 The script uses functions from `user_ekms_functions.py` to generate SBFs for each user.